imgnxorg/voodoo-mochi/README.md

 - **Strings & Constants**: Bright, eye-catching pinks and yellows for easy differentiation.
 - **Variables**: From electric mint greens to darker shades for local variables, keeping your code sharp and easy to read.

+> 💡 **Tip**: The theme looks best with font ligatures enabled and a programming font like Fira Code or
+> JetBrains Mono.

 ## Installation